 Myth 3: Your house is clean; there’s no way pests could be there

 Pests need three things: water, food, and shelter.
 While pest food may be more prevalent in dirty homes, clean homes can provide all three of those life-sustaining elements just as well as dirty homes can.
 A clean home may be less attractive to pests, but if your house is tidy and still has plenty of unsealed entry points, bugs are going to enter and search for food.

 Myth 4: Seeing a cockroach or other pest in your house means it isn’t clean

 This one goes along with the last myth.
 The presence of bugs and rodents isn’t necessarily an indication that your home needs a good scrubbing.
 Some creatures, such as bed bugs, truly do not discriminate.
-You can find these fiends just as often in 5-star hotels as you would a backpacker’s hostel; they just need a host to thrive.
+You can find these fiends just as often in 5-star hotels as you would in a backpacker’s hostel; they just need a host to thrive.

 Myth 5: Your pets will guard your home against 4-legged intruders